dogbiscuituk2/TagScanner7/README.md

 - This application uses the _TagLib#_ library to access (both read and write) metadata in media files, including video, audio, and photo formats.
   - In the _TagLib#_ library source code and API, the term _Tag_ refers to a structure containing most of the metadata for the given media.
-  - By contrast, the term _Tag_ in this application means any single item of metadata from that structure, e.g. work title, performer, duration, etc.
+  - By contrast, the term _Tag_ in this application means any single item of metadata from that structure, e.g. track title, performer, duration, etc.
   - These _Tags_ have in turn their own metadata, indicating for example their runtime type, category, and so on.
   - Such _meta-metadata_ can be found in the _TagScanner.Models.TagInfo_ class _(TagInfo.cs)_.
 - In the application source code, __Tag__ values are introduced in the _TagScanner.Models.Tag_ enumeration _(Tags.cs)_.
-  - __Tag__ data types and read/write permissions are best summarised in the _TagScanner.Models.IWork_ interface _(IWork.cs)_.
+  - __Tag__ data types and read/write permissions are best summarised in the _TagScanner.Models.ITrack_ interface _(ITrack.cs)_.
   - The set of possible __Tag__ data type names is supplied by the static _TagScanner.Models.TagType_ class _(TagType.cs)_.
-  - This interface is implemented by two classes in the _TagScanner.Models_ namespace: _Work (Work.cs)_ and _Selection (Selection.cs)_.
+  - This interface is implemented by two classes in the _TagScanner.Models_ namespace: _Track (Track.cs)_ and _Selection (Selection.cs)_.
 - The code level name of a __Tag__ is not exposed in the app UI, nor in the scripting interface.
 Instead, its _DisplayText_ value is used throughout.
   - For historical reasons, these values appear as attributes on corresponding properties of the _TagScanner.Models.Selection_ class _(Selection.cs)_.
   - To see all __Tag__ _DisplayText_ values: (1) run the app, (2) right-click _Select Columns_ or _Select Tags_, then (3) choose _List | Names only_.